tornikeo/isc25_llm/README.md

 3. **Technical Report (20%)**
    - Summary of optimization techniques
    - Discussion of trade-offs and decisions
-   - Max 500 words, a template is provided in the report.md
+   - Max 500 words; a template is provided in the report.md

 ### Optimization Freedom
-Teams are encouraged to explore various optimization techniques including but not limited to:
+Teams are encouraged to explore various optimization techniques, including but not limited to:
 - Model optimization (quantization, LoRA configurations)
 - Training strategies (learning rates, batch sizes)
 - System optimizations (memory management, I/O optimization)